telerik/justmock-docs/introduction.md

 # Welcome to Telerik JustMock

-Telerik JustMock is an easy to use mocking tool designed to help you create better unit tests, faster than ever.
-JustMock makes it easier for you to create mock objects and set expectations independently of external dependencies like databases, web service calls, or proprietary code.

-The JustMock API is completely [AAA]({%slug justmock/basic-usage/arrange-act-assert%}) (Arrange/Act/Assert) oriented thus helping you keep your unit tests well structured, clean and readable.
-No matter whether you try to mock an interface, a sealed class or a static class, the pattern you use is the same.

-To read more please visit the [Telerik JustMock](https://www.telerik.com/products/mocking.aspx) product overview page.
+**Telerik JustMock** is a .NET mocking framework that helps you write fast, focused unit tests by isolating your code from its dependencies — databases, web services, and third-party libraries.

+JustMock follows the [Arrange/Act/Assert (AAA)]({%slug justmock/basic-usage/arrange-act-assert%}) pattern.
+You **arrange** mock behavior with `Mock.Arrange`, **act** by calling your production code, and **assert** results with `Mock.Assert` or your preferred assertion library.
+The same pattern works whether you mock an interface, a virtual method, or a static type.

+JustMock is available in two editions:

+- **JustMock Lite** (free) — no profiler required.
+Mocks interfaces, virtual members, and abstract members.
+- **JustMock** (commercial) — requires the JustMock profiler.
+Adds mocking of static classes and methods, sealed classes, non-virtual members, non-public members, and `mscorlib` types such as `DateTime` and `File`.

+For a full feature comparison, see [Commercial vs Free Version]({%slug justmock/licensing/commercial-vs-free-version%}).

 ## What Is Mocking and Why Do I Need It?
 [Mocking](https://en.wikipedia.org/wiki/Mock_object) is a concept in unit testing where real objects are substituted with fake objects that imitate the behavior of the real ones.
 Mocking is done so that a test can focus on the code being tested and not on the behavior or state of external dependencies.